hammad-ahmed-01/Full-MERN-Stack-CRUD-application/README.md

 ## About The Project

 This project is a CRUD posts application with frontend in react.js and backend in node.js with mongodb atlas cluster database.
 A user can write a post, update it, and delete it.
+Make sure to download the node_modules specified in the client and server folders in order to further explore my work.

 ## Project Description